php-fig/fig-standards/proposed/simplecache-meta.md

 ### 3.1 Goals

-* A very simple interface for basic cache operations.
+* A simple interface for basic cache operations.
+* Basic support for operations on multiple keys for performance (round-trip-time) reasons.
+* Support for atomic counters which are essential to implement security features like login-attempt counters and overall counting things under high load.
 * Providing an adapter class that turns a PSR-6 implementation into a PSR-Simple-Cache one.
 * It should be possible to expose both caching PSRs from a caching library.